mims-harvard/Raindrop/README.md

 python GRU-D_baseline.py --dataset P19 --withmissingratio False --splittype age --feature_removal_level no_removal --reverse False
 ```
 ### Large size data files
 Due to size limitation in GitHub, the following large data files are not uploaded to this repository yet.
-We will store these large size data into an accessable platform (such as *figshare*) and share the download link here after the acceptance of our paper.
+We will store these large size data into an accessable platform (such as *figshare*) and share the download link here soon.
 - code/baselines/mTAND/P_list.npy
 - code/baselines/saved/dataset.npy
 - code/baselines/saved/inputs.npy